-The sixth year of the city's routine street tree pruning program will begin in late summer/early fall 2022 and will be completed by the end of June 2023.
+The seventh year of the city's routine street tree pruning program will begin in March of 2024 and will be completed by the end 2024.
 This program is funded through the stormwater utility.

 Pruning will be done by professionals, in accordance with city specifications.
 Most street trees have not been pruned in over 15 years; and some may require extensive pruning to ensure safety and to improve the health of the tree.